2021 NIU Alumni Association Awards Highlight Huskie Strengths and Innovations

 “Our winners’ accomplishments make us all proud to be Huskies,” NIU Foundation Executive Director of Operations and Alumni Relations Reggie Bustinza said.
 “This year’s recipients are trailblazers, leading their industries and forging new pathways for others to follow, and showing leadership during a difficult and unprecedented last year.”

 • Velchamy Sankarlingam M.S. ’90 – Distinguished Alumnus Award In this last year as Zoom's president of product and engineering, Sankarlingam has been a critical part of the company’s service to the world during pandemic times—providing reliable and clear video conferencing that is available to the masses.
-In a matter of weeks in 2020, Zoom went from hosting 10 million meeting participants per day before the pandemic to 100’s of millions of participants.
+In a matter of weeks in 2020, Zoom went from hosting 10 million meeting participants per day before the pandemic to hundreds of millions of participants.
 Sankarlingam’s teams worked day and night to build capacity and meet the ever-increasing demand for top-quality video communications.

 • Carolyn Kambich ’60 – F.R.
 Geigle Service Award Through her decades of incredible service, both locally and internationally, through her work as an educator, Montessori advocate, and volunteer, Kambich has served countless parents, students and communities.
 After co-founding the Deerfield Montessori School in 1966, she went on to help establish five schools, now known as the North Shore Montessori School and visited Uganda 14 times to establish Montessori schools there.
 Kambich currently sits on the Board of the Midwest Montessori Teacher Training Center.